My Projects

 - Use my SysAdmin/DevOps experience to manage/maintain my owner server/site setup.
 (This site is hosted by Krystal if you're curious)

-- Use my (rather limited) experience with image editing (Photoshop/GIMP) to create icons, badges, and banners
+- Use my experience with image editing (Photoshop/GIMP) to create any needed icons, badges, and banners

-- Give me somewhere to play with web technologies/ideas (I will likely add a page for this at some point).
+- Give me somewhere to play with web technologies/ideas.